FortiethAtom4/nanoscrape/README.md

 # PATCH NOTES

+5/17/2024
+- Added random-useragent to the browser session, adding an extra layer of stealth to the scraper.
+    - Note: This is not enough to be undetectable.
+Upcoming updates will continue to prioritize scraper stealth and speed.
+- Added a try-catch block to main scrape loop to salvage any temp stored images if an error occurs during image collection.

+5/5/2024
-5/5/2024 - Optimized scrape strategy and changed loop condition to check page URL, finally killing the extra-image bug.
+- Optimized scrape strategy and changed loop condition to check page URL, finally killing the extra-image bug.

+# BUGS

+5/17/2024
-WARNING: There is a bug with automated logins which causes the scraper to time out after the page loads.
+- WARNING: There is a bug with automated logins which causes the scraper to time out after the page loads.
 Do not use automated logins for pocket.shonenmagazine.com for the time being.
+- There is a bug at the end of scraping a chapter where the scraper collects 0 new images a few times before saving them.
+This is caused by extra pages at the ends of chapters which the scraper ignores but still loops over.
+This bug is harmless but annoying and will be dealt with in the future.